-In the main foyer, you'll find the first prototype of a campus WaterFillz kid These kinsks are now located in all a

-Recycling Station: In 2010, a campus-wide re was implemented which includes paper, plas such as pop cans, e-waste, Styrofoam, batter glass, and garden waste.
+prototype of a campus Waterfillz kiosk.
+These kiosks are now located in all academic buildings on campus, providing filtered water for refilling personal water bottles.
+Recycling Station: In 2010, a campus-wide re was implemented which includes paper, plas such as pop cars, e-waste.
+Syrofoam, batte glass, and garden waste.
 Recycling stations a building.
-Further details on back of brochure.
+Further details on back of brochure